-When life gets busy, I love a quick and easy treat like these Date-Hemp Energy Balls.
+When life gets busy, make a quick and easy treat like these healthy Vegan Energy Balls.
 Make these quickly and store them in your fridge to snack on all week!

-For most of the desserts in my kitchen, I use dates as my sweetener (see all my dessert recipes from over the years here).
+For most of the desserts in my kitchen, I use dates as my sweetener (see all my dessert recipes from over the years).

 Making homemade energy bites is so easy.
-For this recipe, I combined whole dates with hemp and pumpkin seeds in this recipe, plus carob, vanilla, coconut flour, and coconut oil.
-I rolled the Hemp-Date Balls in some toasted coconut at the end to make them pretty.
+For this recipe, I combined whole dates with hemp and pumpkin seeds in this recipe, plus cocoa, vanilla, coconut flour, and coconut oil.
+I rolled these Vegan Energy Balls in some toasted coconut at the end to make them pretty.

 You will need a food processor (I like this one), but then you just use your hands to make the balls.
 A tablespoon of coconut oil helps to bind the ingredients.
 You end up with a flakey, chewy, and oh-so-satisfying treat for your next coffee or tea break, depending on how much energy you actually want, ha.